 Instead of just putting your rabbit's food in a bowl, there are a range of products that encourage rabbit's to put a bit more effort into mealtimes.
 For dry food, a treatball is excellent.
 These encourage your rabbit to work for his food, exercising his brain and body, by making them nudge and manipulate a hollow ball to get food to fall out.
 I would definitely recommend one of these over a bowl, as they are one of the most played with 'toys' my rabbits have had.
-Putting your rabbit's normal dry food ration in rather than treats means your rabbit can have lots of fun without the risk getting fat from extra food.
+Although they are sold as 'treat' balls, just put your rabbit's normal dry food ration in rather than treats, so your rabbit can have lots of fun without the risk getting fat from extra food.

 There are alternatives for fresh foods too, such as hanging basket that you can fill with fresh food or a skewer that leaves and chunks of vegetable can be threaded on to.
 By adjusting to the height you can encourage your rabbit to stretch and work for his food.
 A simpler homemade option would be to use a peg to attach leaves to the cage mesh.